 6. The Spinario

-This bronze sculpture belonging to the first century BC is another of the most popular works of the Capitoline Museums for its unique pose and unusual subject matter.
+This bronze sculpture belonging to the 1st century BC is another of the most popular works in the Capitoline Museums for its unique pose and unusual subject matter.
 In fact, during the Renaissance it became highly appreciated and gave rise to several replicas such as those exhibited in the Louvre Museum in Paris or in the Pushkin Museum in Moscow.

 The Spinario depicts a seated boy looking at the sole of his left foot to remove a thorn that has stuck him.